xyntechx/Manga-Layout-Analysis/README.md

 ## 🎯 Overall Aim
 - Innovate an end-to-end integrated Manga Layout Analysis system for easy adaptation of manga into anime, movies, novels, and other media
 - Compare the performance (accuracy and precision) as well as training and execution times of different deep learning models for instance segmentation and optical character recognition

+## 📚 Notes
+- The notebooks were written in Google Colab
+- The directories specified in the notebooks should be changed when trying to reproduce the results in local machines/different Google Drive structures